Government of Canada Invests in Habitat for Humanity Canada to support new and repair existing affordable housing

 Quotes

-"Our Government is dedicated to helping those in need, which is why we are proud to be investing in Habitat for Humanity Canada.
+"Our Government is dedicated to supporting people with their housing needs, which is why we areinvesting in Habitat for Humanity Canada.
 Through their efforts hundreds of families across Canada will realize the dream of homeownership.
-By investing in this project, we are one step closer to our government's ambitious goal of creating 125,000 new housing units and lifting 530,000 families out of housing need as part of the National Housing Strategy." – The Honourable Maryam Monsef, Minister of International Development and Minister for Women and Gender Equality
+By investing in this project, we are another step closer to our government's ambitious goal of creating 125,000 new housing units and lifting 530,000 families out of housing need as part of the National Housing Strategy." – Adam Vaughan, Parliamentary Secretary to the Minister of Families, Children and Social Development and Member of Parliament for Spadina—Fort York

 "We are extremely grateful for this partnership with the Government of Canada and CMHC as this investment will create significant opportunities for Habitat to scale and grow our program in communities across Canada.
 Collaboration is key to this success, and we will need the support of volunteers, donors, corporations and the community.
 This funding will help empower families to overcome the barriers to affordable homeownership, and help them build healthier, more financially stable lives.
 We know that the outcomes of our program are long-lasting and life-changing, and now, thanks to this investment from the Government of Canada, we can help even more Canadians in need of affordable housing than ever before." – Mark Rodgers, President and CEO, Habitat for Humanity Canada